 Whole-Home Backup vs Portable Backup: Which Is Right for Your Needs?

-When preparing for power outages, homeowners often face a key decision: invest in a whole-home backup system or rely on portable backup options.
-Each approach offers distinct advantages and limitations depending on outage frequency, duration, and household needs.
+When preparing for power outages, homeowners often face a critical decision: invest in a whole-home backup system or rely on portable backup equipment.
+Both approaches provide resilience — but they solve very different problems.

 What Is a Whole-Home Backup System?